a-i-b/jnotary/README.md

 - CRL cashe;
 - ability to set CRL URI for root certificate, if there is no extention with CRL URI;
 - ability to add root certificate for user certificate verification;
-- vpkc service can verifying only one certificate per query.
+- vpkc service can verify only one certificate per query.

 Not supported featurers, that are have to implemented in future